SenkaWolf/Software-List/README.md

 - WinDirStat
 - YaTQA

 [^sharex]: You'll need a service to upload you're images too.
-I've always self-hosted [ShareX-Custom-Upload](https://github.com/JoeGandy/ShareX-Custom-Upload).
+I've always self-hosted [ShareX-Custom-Upload](https://github.com/JoeGandy/ShareX-Custom-Upload) for the past 5 years but this repo isn't being supported anymore.
+I'd recommended [XBackBone](https://xbackbone.app/) as a alternative, I will be migrating over.

 #### Video
 - Fraps